-requirements; environmental regulations; etc.).
+depending on the jurisdiction, and they may concern a broad range of topics (e.g. particular form requirements for specific types of contracts; invalidity of penalty clauses; licensing requirements; environmental regulations; etc.).
 In some national systems, mandatory rules may also derive from general principles of public policy (e.g. prohibition of corruption, protection of human dignity, prohibition of discrimination on the basis of gender, race, or religion).
 Failure to comply with these rules incurs the risk of the parties' contract being found to be unenforceable.
 International or supranational mandatory rules are those derived from international treaties (e.g. human rights conventions), custom and general principles of law, or those adopted by supranational organisations.

-1.4.
+- 1.4.
 Customary systems.
 Compliance with mandatory rules is not by itself sufficient to ensure a responsible agricultural investment.
-For instance, the law of a given State might not recognise - or its administration might fail to record - tenure rights of certain legitimate tenure right holders, such as Indigenous Peoples and other local communities, in particular where people access land and resources on the basis of customary tenure systems.
+For instance, the law of a given State might not recognise or its administration might fail to record tenure rights of certain legitimate tenure right holders, such as Indigenous Peoples and other local communities, in particular where people access land and resources on the basis of customary tenure systems.
 The VGGT call on both state and non-state actors to respect all legitimate tenure rights, including those based on customary systems.
-Failure to duly consider customary rules - even if not recognised by law - and the methods of planning and territorial development used by Indigenous Peoples and other communities with customary tenure systems could ultimately expose the investment to operational, reputational and financial risks.
+25 Failure to duly consider customary rules even if not recognised by law and the methods of planning and territorial development used by Indigenous Peoples and other communities with customary tenure systems could ultimately expose the investment to operational, reputational and financial risks. - 1.5.

-1.5.
 Non-binding norms.
-While not legally binding, several international softlaw instruments provide authoritative guidance that responsible investors should consider.
-This includes operational standards developed by organisations such as the International Finance Corporation, and broader principles and guidelines such as the VGGT and the CFS-RAI Principles.
-At the national level, guidelines and strategic plans may also provide guidance on how investors can adopt responsible practices in the specific country context.
+While not legally binding, several international soft-law instruments provide authoritative guidance that responsible investors should consider.
+This includes operational standards developed by organisations such as the International Finance Corporation, and broader principles and guidelines such as the VGGT and the CFS RAI Principles.
+At the national level, guidelines and strategic plans may also provide guidance on how investors can adopt responsible practices in the specific country context. - 1.6.

-1.6.
 Gaps in the legal framework.
 Gaps in the applicable legal framework may occur, for example, where legislation is incomplete or lacks the necessary implementing regulations.
 In a broader sense, they may also occur where applicable law fails to provide effective solutions or protections.
 For example, legislation might lack provisions requiring the performance of impact assessments or mandating the protection of water quality from agricultural runoff such as fertilisers, pesticides, and livestock waste.
 Labour laws and regulations, as another example, might not adequately protect employees from poor working conditions or discrimination.
 Where gaps exist, and depending on the circumstances, the ALIC may serve as a means to supplement legislation, at least in the short term.

-&lt;sup>25 FAO.
+25 FAO.
 2012.
 VGGT, paras.
 3.2, 4.4, 5.3, 7.1, 9.1, 10.1.